Bombus jonellus: Ecology

 The heath humble-bee is found in gardens and meadows, as well as on heath and moorland.
 The bumblebee visits various food sources, such as clover, bird's-foot trefoil, cowberry, thistles, and many others.

 The nest, which at most can contain 50 to 120 workers, can be situated both above and under ground.
 When the climate permits, as in southern England, this species can have two broods a season.
 A study in northern Sweden shows the males, when patrolling for young queens, do so at tree-top level, marking twigs and leaves with pheromones to attract the queens.

 Distribution

 B. jonellus is present in most of Europe and a large part of northern Asia.
-In the west, it is common from Iceland in the north to the Cantabrian Mountains in northern Spain.
-It is found beyond the Arctic Circle in Scandinavia and Russia, where it is continuous north of 55ºN, more uneven south of it.
+In the west, it is common from Iceland, where it is the only native species of bumblebee, to the Cantabrian Mountains in northern Spain.
+It is found beyond the Arctic Circle in Scandinavia and Russia, where it is continuously distributed north of 55ºN and more unevenly distributed to the south.
 In southern Europe, the distribution, too, is patchy, and restricted to the mountains.
 In Asia, it reaches the Gulf of Anadyr on the Pacific.
 In United Kingdom, it is common in the south-east, in East Anglia, northern Scotland including the Hebrides, Orkney, and Shetland.
 It is also found in Canada east to Hudson Bay and Alaska.